samsquire/assembly/README.md

 If you think of parallel and concurrent system as interlocking gears the more engaged the gears they are the more synchronization there is.

 If you disengage the gears then the system is without impedance an can operate independently and independently fast.
+Like a flywheel.

 In a multithreaded progtam If you draw shards as a vertical tree, each thread's work goes from top down.
 If you synchronize there is a horizontal line that represents communication.
 Where you put this line determines performance characteristics.

 One way to think of async tasks is to think of some code that has two sides to it - the task and then the code that temporally runs after the task is completed.
 This is typically a callback in other languages.
 Or a state machine rewritten async/await.
 LMAX splits IO into three parts - the part before the IO, the IO and the part to happen afterwards.

-You can think of an await command as a pause command and the allowing the runtime to do something different while waiting for the Kernel.
+You can think of an await command as a pause command and the allowing the runtime to do something different while waiting for the Kernel runtime.

 Note that an async runtime that uses callbacks will use threads or asynchronous IO.
 So it would spawn a thread or send a message to a threadpool queue and then the thread pool will send a message to the main thread to tell it to execute the user's callback.